 The point I’m trying to make is, Pinterest is awesome and, if right for your business, can be a powerful marketing tool.

-This post outlines 10 tips on just how to do that.
+This post outlines 10 tips on how to use Pinterest as a marketing tool.

-1. EVALUATE WHETHER THE PLAFTORM IS RIGHT FOR YOUR BUSINESS
+1. EVALUATE WHETHER THE PLATFORM IS RIGHT FOR YOUR BUSINESS

 Don’t just sign up to Pinterest and start promoting your brand.

 - Is there an audience for you there?

 - Do the services and products you sell have a place on an image-based social network?